Infineon/mtb-example-psoc6-dfu-basic/README.md

 Dynamic switching between the bootloader and the application is enabled with user button events.
 Press the user button to switch to the bootloader while the application is running.
 Similarly, press the user button to switch to the application while the bootloader is running.
 Note that a switching request will be honored by the bootloader only if there is a valid application in the memory.

-**NOTE:** Build the App0 and App1 projects with the same toolchain.
+**Note:** Build the App0 and App1 projects with the same toolchain.
 Application transfer may fail otherwise.
 Check the **Build Settings** for each project.

 ## Debugging